-4.2.1 Final Report of the Drinking Water Review Panel - February 2002 legislative process in B.C.
+4.2.1 Final Report of the Drinking Water Review Panel - February 2002

+The Drinking Water Review Panel was convened to put a public face on the legislative process in B.C.
 It was part of the Liberal government's 'New Era' of openness.
 One of the greatest concerns with B.C.'s Drinking Water Protection Act is related to funding issues and who will pay for the necessary upgrades to make all systems compliant with the Act.
 Without sufficient funding it is feared that some areas will not make what are considered to be necessary upgrades and put their populations at risk.